Saleh Family

 Description

-Samir Saleh’s maternal great-grandparents had spent time in Pennsylvania, and both his grandfather Majed and great-aunt, Margaret Domit (called Aunt Peggy), were born in the United States.
-However, Majed Moussa Domit returned to Lebanon at some point, where he married Jamili Yousef (Khoury) Jreige.
-The two had two children, Moussa and Cecilia, who born and raised in Mazraat al-Tuffah.
-Mazraat al-Tuffah was known for its agriculture—in particular, its apples, pears, and grapes, and as a young child Cecilia expressed a talent for baking with the area’s native fruits.
+Samir Saleh’s maternal great-grandparents lived in Pennsylvania, and both his grandfather, Majed, and great-aunt, Margaret Domit (called Aunt Peggy), were born in the United States.
+At some unknown point, Majed Moussa Domit returned to Lebanon, where he married Jamili Yousef (Khoury) Jreige.
+The couple had two children, Moussa and Cecilia, who were born and raised in Mazraat al-Tuffah.

 In 1977, with a financial investment of $20,000 from Moussa, the Saleh family opened a wholesale bakery located in Morrisville, North Carolina.
 Mounir and DeGaulle graduated from Campbell University and North Carolina State University, respectively.
-While Joe and Sam had intended to continue their higher education, the unexpected success of the bakery demanded their full time.
-In 1987, the brothers expanded their business to include a deli, using family recipes developed by their mother Cecilia.
-In 2000, the business expanded once again, as they opened a second location and relocated their wholesale facility and corporate offices to a 20,000-square-foot complex in Morrisville.
-Outside the location, Fahd Saleh planted a half-acre garden to provide herbs and vegetables for the restaurant, which he attended until his death in September of 2007.
+While Joe and Sam had intended to continue their higher education, the unexpected success of the bakery, Neomonde, demanded their full attention.
+In 1987, the brothers expanded their business to include a deli, and used family recipes developed by their mother Cecilia.
+In 2000, they opened a second location and relocated their wholesale facility and corporate offices to a 20,000-square-foot complex in Morrisville.
+Fahd Saleh planted a half-acre garden to provide herbs and vegetables for the restaurant.

-This collection contains photographs and newspaper articles on the Saleh family, primarily surrounding the establishment and growth of their family business, Neomonde.
+This collection contains photographs and newspaper articles about the Saleh family, primarily regarding the founding of their family business, Neomonde, and its success.

 Source